-- All minor residential and non-residential developments and associated infrastructure proposals (1-9 units, or floorspace of up to 999 - Change of Use resulting in minor development
+- All minor residential-led developments and associated infrastructure proposals (1-9 units, or floorspace of up to 999 sq.m.) - Change of Use resulting in minor development

 7 / THE CHECKLIST

 The Collated Checklist visually indicates whether proposals meet the District's sustainability principles and goals of becoming net zero carbon by 2030.